-This article includes discussion of heat stroke, atmospheric pyrexia, environmental hyperpyrexia, exertional heat illness, heat apoplexy, heat fever, heatstroke, ictus solaris, and sun stroke.
+This article includes discussion of heat stroke, atmospheric pyrexia, environmental hyperthermia, exertional heat illness, heat apoplexy, heat fever, heat-related illness, heatstroke, ictus solaris, and sun stroke.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Heat stroke is characterized by hyperpyrexia with core body temperature greater than 40°C (104°F) and neurologic dysfunction.
 Heat stroke is usually due to prolonged exposure to excessive atmospheric temperature, but can also occur following prolonged exertion in athletes.
 It is distinct from fever due to disease.
 This article describes the pathophysiology, prevention, and management of heat stroke.